Joe Cremo: Professional career

 Cremo was selected in the fourth round of the 2019 NBA G League draft by the Long Island Nets.
 However, he was waived by the Nets in training camp.
 He signed with the Spa City Gamblers of the American Basketball Association.
 On December 12, 2019, he joined the Long Island Nets of the NBA G League.
 Cremo scored a season-high 16 points and had eight assists in a game against the Wisconsin Herd.
 He averaged 5.1 points, 2.6 assists and 1.7 rebounds per game with Long Island.

 On July 25, 2021, Cremo signed with Zornotza ST of the LEB Plata.
+Cremo went on to play for CB Tizona and then local rivals San Pablo Burgos, before signing for Básquet Coruña of the Primera FEB in July 2025.
+On July 27, 2026, Cremo signed with Gran Canaria of the Primera FEB.